milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/privacy-notice.md

 Japan Privacy Disclosures

 Visit the Japan Privacy Disclosures page to read additional disclosures required under the Act on Protection of Personal Information.

-Republic of Korea Privacy Disclosures

-Visit the Republic of Korea Privacy Disclosures page to read additional disclosures required under the Personal Information Protection Act.